${RIMS}{\mathsf{_{Tool}}}$: Runtime Integration of Machine Learning and Simulation for Business Processes

 Installation guide

 It is possible to clone the project from the github repository (${RIMS}{\mathsf{_{Tool}}}$).
-To execute the code, simply install the following main packages:
+To execute this code, use **Python 3.10** and install the following main packages:

 • scikit-learn==1.2.1